-32. Break from Technology
+32. Take a Break from Technology

 Stop watching TV for a week.
 Unplug the modem.
 Live in the real world totally and utterly for a week.
 Sometimes I feel as though we live too much of our life online, and we make contacts, but no real connections.

 The very act of focusing your thoughts into a haiku relaxes and empowers you.
 (For those of you who don’t know, a haiku is style of Japanese poetry: the first line has 5 syllables, the second line 7, and the third line 5.
 Write all your emails in haiku.

-34. Krieg Up your Wallet
+34. Fancy Up your Wallet

 I bet you keep your money in a plain leather wallet, don’tchya?
 Well, find something cooler.
 What about this fleur-de-lys Stone Hinged wallet?
 Or this Steampunk Gear leather wallet?
 Or a gothic cigarette tin wallet?